Communication complexity: Randomized communication complexity

 answers this question by defining randomized communication complexity.

 A randomized protocol $R$ for a function $f$ has two-sided error.

 A randomized protocol is a deterministic protocol that uses an extra random string in addition to its normal input.
 There are two models for this: a public string is a random string that is known by both parties beforehand, while a private string is generated by one party and must be communicated to the other party.
 A theorem presented below shows that any public string protocol can be simulated by a private string protocol that uses O(log n) additional bits compared to the original.

-Note that in the probability inequalities above, the outcome of the protocol is understood to depend only on the random string; both strings x and y remain fixed.
+In the probability inequalities above, the outcome of the protocol is understood to depend only on the random string; both strings x and y remain fixed.
 In other words, if R(x,y) yields g(x,y,r) when using random string r, then g(x,y,r) = f(x,y) for at least 2/3 of all choices for the string r.

 The randomized complexity is simply defined as the number of bits exchanged in such a protocol.

 Note that it is also possible to define a randomized protocol with one-sided error, and the complexity is defined similarly.